 While it would be virtually impossible to keep a current and fully comprehensive archive of these examples, it's a really good idea to keep updated on what's out there to make phishing attacks less likely.

 Over the past few years online service providers have been stepping up their security game by messaging customers when they detect unusual or worrisome activity on their users' accounts.
-Not surprisingly, the bad guys are using this to their advantage.
+Not surprisingly, cybercriminals are using this to their advantage.
 Many are designed poorly with bad grammar, etc. but others look legitimate enough for someone to click if they weren't paying close attention:

 Consider this fake Paypal security notice warning potential marks of "unusual log in activity" on their accounts: